 Babies with this syndrome have:

 - Difficulty feeding

-The diagnosis is made first after symptoms develop that are similar to other disorders in newborn babies, such as serious infections.
-There are also subtle features on the physical examination that suggest there is an underlying heart defect, but there may not be any abnormal heart murmurs.
+If the diagnosis is made postnatally, or after birth, symptoms develop that are similar to other disorders in newborn babies, such as a serious infection.
+Your baby may also have subtle physical features that suggest there is an underlying heart defect, but there may not be any abnormal heart murmurs.
 The diagnosis is confirmed with an echocardiogram.

 Additionally, the pulmonary artery may become narrowed in the area that the BT shunt, Glenn or Fontan shunts are sewn to the pulmonary artery.
 The aorta may have recurrent obstruction, and repair of the aorta carries the risk of injury to the nerve that controls one of the vocal cords.

 Left untreated, children with hypoplastic left heart syndrome usually die in early infancy.
 Long-term outlook is only beginning to be known, as this heart defect used to be fatal.

 Virtually every child with this condition will require heart medicines.
 Depending on the success of surgery, individuals may lead functional lives for the rest of their days.
 Over time, the function of the right ventricle may worsen and heart transplantation may be needed.